 Major – nothing is ever the same again:

 This inciting moment is external and can be immediately linked to the main plot.
-For example:

 - An antagonist kidnaps your protagonist’s child.

 - A sniper kills an important politician who is being guarded by your protagonist.

 - A husband walks in on his wife who is having sex with another man.

 - A man is told that he is terminally ill and has a few weeks to live.